There’s Something About an Enticing Window Display …

 ENCHANTING was my first impression!
 I envisioned the "young Dr. Zhivago coming here to buy some exquisite sweets for his young wife."
-Yes, what I discovered was this sophisticated food emporium was not geared to delight families with children but was a toney food wonderland for the monied residents of the city.
+What I discovered was that this sophisticated culinary emporium was not designed to delight families with children but was a tony food wonderland for the monied residents of the city.

-Upon entering this magical place, an exotic, oversized palm tree encircled with a red velvet banquette "called my name!"
+Upon entering this magical place, an exotic, oversized palm tree encircled with a red velvet banquette called my name!
 I'm in love with Russian architecture and interiors because of their use of opulent, yet refined design elements.
 This unique, dining setting was too dramatic for me to ignore.
 Happily, I decided to relax, have a glass of wine and people watch for a while.

-The plastered angel corniches, the stained glass "work of art" windows, the dramatic art deco light fixtures, the curved brass signs and the antique display counters all gave the Eliseyev Emporium such an authentic, aristocratic Russian feel.
+The plastered angel corniches, the stained glass work of art windows, the dramatic art deco light fixtures, the curved brass signs and the antique display counters all gave the Eliseyev Emporium such an authentic, aristocratic Russian feel.
 I surmised this place must have had an interesting history which was hinted at by the two well-dressed, male mannequins peering down at the busy first floor from a second floor balcony.

 Half way through my glass of wine, I asked the solo diner seated next to me on the palm tree banquette if he spoke English.
 I was so fascinated by this elegant food establishment, I wanted to know more about its history and why it was so special.
 The gentleman shared he was an English speaking, nuclear physicist who was in town for a conference.
-He said he had been to St Petersburg numerous times and on every return visit to the city he made it a point to come Eliseyev's and enjoy one of his favorite desserts, a cherry covered, chocolate mousse ball.
+He said he had been to St Petersburg numerous times and on every visit to the city, he made it a point to come Eliseyev's and enjoy one of his favorite desserts, a cherry covered, chocolate mousse ball.

 My newfound acquaintance said this food palace was first opened in the early 1900's before the Russian Revolution.
 Two wealthy merchants, the Elisseeff brothers, were the original owners who created the fanciest food hall in St Petersburg at the time.
-My hunch proved to be right, the physicist explained during Imperial Russian times Elisseeff's was "the place" to shop, eat and be seen.
+My hunch proved to be right, the physicist explained during Imperial Russian times Elisseeff's was the place to shop, eat and be seen.

 Today, it's current owners and Rui Miguel De Sousa, its superb manager, have recreated the magic that was present during Czarist times.
-Though the name, the Eliseyev Emporium, has changed the atmosphere is still one of high society.
-Its continued popularity with tourists and locals alike is an overwhelming statement that "everyone loves the Eliseyev Emporium" with over 180,000 visitors shopping or dining here per month as a true testement to its rare specialness.
+Though the name, the Eliseyev Emporium, has changed, the atmosphere is still one of high society.
+Its continued popularity with tourists and locals alike is an overwhelming statement that "everyone loves the Eliseyev Emporium" with over 180,000 visitors shopping or dining here per month as a true testament to its rare specialness.